Axway/amplify-central/content/en/docs/manage_unified_catalog/manage_subscriptions.md

 ## Enable manual approval

 As an asset provider, you can configure how subscription requests will be approved.
-However, only users that are assigned to the Central Admin, API Developer roles, and Service accounts can change the subscription approval mode.
+However, only users that are assigned to the **Central Admin**, API Developer roles, and Service accounts can change the subscription approval mode.

 There are two possible options for subscription approval: